 HEADLEE: Yeah.
 Well if it can happen to Prince Harry, it can happen to anybody, right?

 HEADLEE: Let's take another call here, Anthony in Lexington, Kentucky, and you were fired from your work.
 Can you tell us that story, Anthony?

 ANTHONY: Yeah.
 Hi.
 I was working for a Catholic church in Lexington, Kentucky, and posted on Facebook that I was in a relationship with another man.
 I had my Facebook profile locked down to only about 40 viewers, and they cited Facebook and said that I wasn't in good standing with the church and told me that I could either resign or be fired.

 HEADLEE: Oh, I'm very sorry that happened to you.
 But let me take this to Steven Greenhouse.
 Thank you very much for that phone call.
 That's Anthony in Lexington, Kentucky.
 Steven, protected, not protected?
 That's a rough one.

 GREENHOUSE: It's a rough one.
-I guess, Anthony, if you're discussing your sexual orientation with a co-worker, and I'm - in theory, talking about how we need to try to change the church, good luck, to make it more tolerant of gays, one could say that you're advocating together to improve working conditions.
+I guess, Anthony, if you were discussing your sexual orientation with a co-worker, and I'm - in theory, talking about how we need to try to change the church, good luck, to make it more tolerant of gays, one could say that you were advocating together to improve working conditions.

-I want to add, Celeste, there's is one case that (unintelligible) was involved in that, was very similar to what David and Mari were just discussing before.
+I want to add, Celeste, there was one case that the NLRB was involved in, that was very similar to what David and Mari were just discussing before.
 You know, a female employee...